When To Use This Strategy

 - Organize the ideas into categories.
 Remind your students that their organization may change as they continue to read and add more information.

 - Use lines or arrows on the map to represent how ideas are connected to one another, a particular category, and/or the main concept.
 Limit the amount of information on the map to avoid frustration.

-- After students have finished the map, encourage them to share and reflect on how they each made the connections between concepts.
+- After your students have finished the map, encourage them to share and reflect on how they each made the connections between concepts.

 For second language learners, students of varying reading skill, and younger learners